AequilibraE/aequilibrae/docs/source/validation_benchmarking/traffic_assignment.rst

 Computational performance
 -------------------------
-Running on a Thinkpad X1 extreme equipped with a 6 cores 8750H CPU and 32Gb of 2667Hz RAM, AequilibraE performed 1,000 iterations of Frank-Wolfe assignment on the Chicago Network in just under 46 minutes, while Biconjugate Frank Wolfe takes just under 47 minutes.
+Running on a IdeaPad Gaming3i equipped with a 12 cores Intel Core i7-10750H CPU @ 2.60 GHz, and 32GB of RAM, AequilibraE performed 1,000 iterations of Frank-Wolfe assignment on the Chicago Network in just under 18 minutes, while Biconjugate Frank Wolfe takes just under 19 minutes.

-During this process, the sustained CPU clock fluctuated between 3.05 and 3.2GHz due to the laptop's thermal constraints, suggesting that performance in modern desktops would be better
+Compared with AequilibraE previous versions, we can notice a reasonable descrease in processing time.

 Noteworthy items
 ----------------